iamSahitiPriya/VScode_Plugin/README.md

 - javascript
 - typescript
-  now, the extension would highlight the words for which there's a signal associated with it.
+<p>now, the extension would highlight the words for which there's a signal associated with it.</p>

 ![Text Highlight](images/highlight.png)